Natural Colours

 EU Commission Adopts Implementing Regulation 2025/2575 Withdrawing Certain Feed Additives

-The EU is withdrawing market authorisations for a wide range of feed additives, including botanical flavourings and enzymes, effective January 2026.
-Companies must audit formulations and manage phased transition deadlines through 2028 to ensure continued market access and supply chain continuity.
+The European Union is withdrawing market authorizations for a broad range of feed additives, including botanical flavorings and enzymes, effective January 2026.
+Companies must audit formulations and manage phased transition deadlines through 2028 to maintain market access and prevent supply chain disruptions.

 eur-lex.europa.euEuropean UnionEuropean Union